 Meet your Executive Team for 2025/26

-The Exec Team will officialy start in their new roles on the 21st July.
-Want to get to know them before then?
+The Exec Team officially started their roles on Monday 21st July.
+Want to get to know them?
 Read on:

 Athletic Union President